 - A Project System – A project system starts with a Project Steering Council whose job is to oversee the portfolio of projects (typically the strategic plan) in the organization, includes a resource allocation process that allocates no more than 100% of people’s capacity to do project and business process work and requires project oversight by a project sponsor, whose job is to make sure direction is set, resources are allocated, and obstacles are removed so the project leader can be successful.

 - Business Process Management – Business processes must be managed, otherwise, they degrade.
 Business process councils are led by an owner and are comprised of the business process leaders who oversee functions.
 It is the job of each business process steering council to oversee the operation of its business process and ensure that process performance is maintained.
 The council identifies when improvements or redesign (reengineering) needs to be done, which then become projects.

-Organizations that can implement these things and employ managers who understand how to lead without authority, will be able to achieve their strategic goals faster and cheaper than organizations that remain in the old paradigm.
+Organizations that can implement these principles and employ managers who understand how to lead without authority will be able to achieve their strategic goals faster and cheaper than organizations that remain in the old paradigms.